KinjuuuWrites/packaging-reusable-code/README.md

 A few things to look out in the `package.json` file:

-- The `name` field: See how I prefixed the name with `@prc`.
+- The `name` field: See how we prefixed the name with `@prc`.
 This is done to scope a package.
 Generally this is set to the name of your organization.
 Read in details about scoped packages [here](https://docs.npmjs.com/cli/v8/using-npm/scope)
 - The `pack` script: Used to package the pack the npm library into a tarball.
-Feel free to set the `pack-destination` to anywhere in your local system, however take note of it as we'll need in later!
+Feel free to set the `pack-destination` to anywhere in your local system, however take note of it as we'll need that later!

 > For sake of simplicity, I'll use this script to generate a tarball and install from it.
-In a professional setting, packages are generally published to a registry (Read more about publishing below)
+In a professional setting, packages are generally published to a registry (Read more about publishing below)!

 Run the following command from the project directory to generate the tarball for the package: